Lorenz Curve of the Koch Snowflake Fractal

 Update 2015, I have published/posted.

 I have found that Lorenz distribution is a fractal phenomenon.
-That the fractal models the Lorenz Curve and Gini coefficients increase as the fractal grows and develops.
+The Lorenz Curve and Gini coefficients increase in the fractal models as the fractal grows and develops.
 The distribution between groups accelerates with growth and development.
-Lorenz distribution is universal: income and wealth inequality is one aspect of a universal phenomenon and is scale-invariant.
+Lorenz distribution is universal: income and wealth inequality is a scale-invariant aspect of a universal phenomenon.

 https://www.academia.edu Demonstrating_Lorenz_Wealth_Distribution_and_Increasing_Gini_Coefficient_with_the_Iterating_Koch_Snowflake_Fractal_Attractor